 This is why increasing diversity in the arts is essential to the mission of Thinking in Full Color (TIFC), an award-winning organization that empowers women of color through education and the arts, and why I’ve spearheaded projects like our coloring book, Girls Who Colored Outside the Lines.
 In creating the book, I thought about how we all deserve to have heroes who look like us.
 Growing up as an Asian and Hispanic girl, I rarely felt represented when I turned on the Saturday morning cartoons or read books at my local library.

 Growing up, we all have heroes — from cartoon characters that remind us of us, to famous people who’ve overcome the same challenges we face.
 But finding these heroes isn’t easy for everyone, especially young girls of color.
-This groundbreaking coloring book features dozens of stories of women of color to inspire hundreds of girls.
+That’s why we made Girls Who Colored Outside the Lines, a coloring book featuring groundbreaking women of color.
+We want to tell a dozen stories and inspire hundreds of girls.
 By giving young women of color positive role models who look like them, we help them visualize a world where they become heroes, too.
+Our pages pay tribute to Maya Angelou, Pura Belpré, Angela Davis, Katherine Johnson, Rita Moreno, Ibtihaj Muhammad, Mithali Raj, Naoko Takeuchi, Kara Walker, Anna May Wong, Holly Woodlawn and Malala Yousafzai!
+ABOUT THINKING IN FULL COLOR Thinking In Full Color is an arts and education organization focused on empowering women of color.
+For more information and to get involved, visit ThinkingInFullColor.com

 I spoke to five of my visual artist friends and found they felt the same way, too.
 Together, we created this book so young kids of color could see how amazing women of color really could be!
 I asked each of the artists to choose someone who really inspired them.
 The final product contains beautiful portraits of women like Malala Yousafzai, Angela Davis, Maya Angelou, Rita Moreno and more.